-Cloning plants produces fast results from a reliable genetic source.
+It produces fast results from a reliable genetic source.
 It’s one of the easiest ways to guarantee consistent quality.
-Plus, it’s cheaper than buying seeds.
+Plus, it’s cheaper than buying seeds, as you can constantly pull new, young plants off one mother plant!

 There are a few different ways to go about cloning, and for this guide, we will focus on cloning with traditional pots and soil along with using a cloning system.
-These two methods vary in terms of ease and price.
+These two methods vary in terms of ease and price, so we'll help you choose the right one.

-First, lets talk about how to select a mother plant, and how to actually cut your clones off her.
+First, let's talk about how to select a mother plant, and how to actually cut your clones off her.
+Because you will essentially be replicating her genetic data, this is the most important step of the whole process.

 You are taking a plants entire genetic makeup, and duplicating it.
 So if you choose a mother plant that is showing slow growth, sickly foliage, and is prone to pests and diseases, you are setting yourself up for failure.